 The Green Inferno May Be Too Raw For Casual Horror Fans

 Ultimately, The Green Inferno continues Eli Roth’s mixed filmography.
 It’s as bold and gruesome as one would expect.
-If you’re looking for a hardcore, violent horror offering, Roth doesn’t compromise.
+That is, if you’re looking for hardcore horror, Roth doesn’t compromise.
 Audiences in 2019 may find Roth’s less-than-sympathetic depiction of ‘social justice warriors’ hard to swallow.
-Those same viewers will definitely be offended by his portrayal of Indigenous peoples.
+Similarly, Roth’s portrayal of Indigenous peoples will absolutely offender younger viewers.
 For horror fans who can look past these faults, The Green Inferno offers enough brutality to satisfy.